 This can be time-consuming for in-house resources.
 And given everything else that needs to be done regarding MiFID II, why add more to the overheads and workload if you don’t have to?

-At Thomson Reuters, we’re committed to bringing together as many of the new data sources as needed, whether this is new systematic internaliser (SI) quotes, OTC quotes and trade reports from APAs, new trading venues, or just new transparency data from existing markets.
+We are committed to bringing together as many of the new data sources as needed, whether this is new systematic internaliser (SI) quotes, OTC quotes and trade reports from APAs, new trading venues, or just new transparency data from existing markets.

 Another option is outsourcing, where organizations can give the task of APA connectivity to someone else to capture quote and trade data, and publish it to the chosen APA.